Course Code: GES103

 If you intend on participating in the CPC examination, you must meet one of the following requirements:

-Students are also responsible for the costs of any certification exams.
+You are also responsible for the costs of any certification exams.

 Loved the self-paced environment and the ability to complete the work as my schedule permitted."